Cloak and Dagger (characters)

 Cloak (Tyrone "Ty" Johnson) and Dagger (Tandy Bowen) are a superhero duo appearing in American comic books published by Marvel Comics.
 Created by writer Bill Mantlo and artist Ed Hannigan, the characters first appeared in Peter Parker, the Spectacular Spider-Man #64 (March 1982).

-Cloak and Dagger are teenagers who were injected with synthetic heroin that gave them the twin superpowers of light and darkforce control.
-Dagger can create daggers of light and use her power to heal, while Cloak can teleport and turn intangible through the darkforce.
-Both draw powers from the emotions of those they touch, Dagger through hope and Cloak through fear.
+Cloak and Dagger started out as two teenagers who both ran away from home and ended up meeting each other at a fateful bus stop in New York.
+After being kidnapped and experimented on, they found themselves both possessing the twin superpowers of Light and Darkness control.
+Cloak can teleport, manipulate Darkness, and alter his body's density from impenetrably solid to intangible, while Dagger can heal people with her light, manipulate light, create daggers of light and other light-based constructs that can either heal or harm people.
+They can also both draw power from the emotions of those they touch, Dagger through hope and Cloak through fear.

 Marvel Television produced a two-season self-titled live-action television series set in the Marvel Cinematic Universe, with Aubrey Joseph as Ty Johnson and Olivia Holt as Tandy Bowen.
 Additionally, Joseph and Holt reprised their roles in the third season of Runaways following the former series' cancellation.